cabforum/forum/SMCWG-charter.md

 - Certificate profiles for Subscriber and Issuing CA certificates (including the appropriateness of extensions and when those extensions should be present);
 - CA operational practices, physical/logical security, etc.

-Deliverables of the SMCWG SHALL be constrained to certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) EKU or that are technically capable of such issuance.
+The focus of the S/MIME BR SHALL be constrained to certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) EKU or that are technically capable of such issuance.

 **2.2 Other Deliverables**